OfficeDev/hands-on-labs/O3653/O3653-3 OneDrive Files in Graph/QuickStartLab.md

 }
 ```

-6. Add the following code to the `FilesController` to delete a file from the user's OneDrive:
+6. Add the following code to the `FilesController` to delete a file from the user's OneDrive.

 ```csharp
 [Authorize]